YaserMarey/YaserMarey.github.io/building_openai_whatsapp_1.md

 layout: home
 ---
 ![ Building OpenAI WhatsApp Chatbot](chatgpt_wts_app.png "GPT-3 WhatsApp")
+# Building WhatsApp Chatbot powered by OpenAI GPT-3! - 1

-Using Python, WhatsApp Cloud API, and a FastAPI Webhook Published on Heroku Follow along as we walk you through the steps of building WhatsApp Chatbot powered by OpenAI GPT-3 using Python, WhatsApp Cloud API, and a FastAPI Webhook published on Heroku.
+### Using Python, WhatsApp Cloud API, and a FastAPI Webhook Published on Heroku

+Follow along as we walk you through the steps of building WhatsApp Chatbot powered by OpenAI GPT-3 using Python, WhatsApp Cloud API, and a FastAPI Webhook published on Heroku.

 #### This is part - 1 of a series of three posts: